Powerlearnproject/se-assignment-day-2-git-and-github-254daisy/README.md

 public repository is accesible to public users while private repository is only accesd by authorised users public repository
             advantages                                                                                              disadvantages
 1.Code is openly accessible to anyone, promoting collaboration and showcasing projects.
-1. Only collaborators with GitHub accounts can access and contribute to the reposito
+1. Only collaborators with GitHub accounts can access and contribute to the repository
 2.External developers can contribute improvements, bug fixes, and new features.
-2.External contributors roduce unwanted changes or malicious code.may int
+2.External contributors roduce unwanted changes or malicious code.may i private repository
-3.Public repositories can appear in search results, making it easier for others to discover your project   3.Sensitive or confidential code may be exposed to unauthorized users. private repository
             advantages                                                                                                  disadvantages
 1.Only authorized users or groups who are explicitly added as collaborators can view   1.
 Code is not publicly accessible, making it harder to attract contributions or showcase projects.